 I want to share with you ten practical ideas to stimulate our times in prayer.
 If we are honest, most admit that a consistent life of prayer can be a struggle to sustain.
 But it need not be that way since prayer is truly a vital aspect of our walk of faith.

-- Increase your knowledge of prayer by reading books and listening to sermons on the subject.
-Spend a time of focused study on prayer and allow it to inform how you might pray more effectively.
+Read books and listen to sermons on prayer.
+Let a time of focused study to inform how you might pray more effectively.
 Whether it is a classic like, Henry’s The Method of Prayer or a modern treatment like, Henderson’s Transforming Prayer, make the commitment to increase your knowledge and pray that the knowledge will transform into commitment.

 Develop a tender heart by praying through tragic news